-This technique of arranging items for display can be used for boxes and cards as well.
+This technique of arranging items for display can also be used for boxes and cards.
 Check out this beginner’s kit to get started!

 If you like DIY crafts and giving out greeting cards during the holidays, you will probably love this hobby.